Pattison Food Group: More Rewards

-More Rewards is a coalition customer loyalty program run by Overwaitea Food Group.
-Points can be earned at OFG store banners, Petro Canada gas stations (although this agreement ended on July 31, 2020), Panago, Coast Hotels, Jim Pattison Auto Group locations, and more.
+More Rewards is a coalition customer loyalty program run by Pattison Food Group.
+Points can be earned at most PFG store banners, Panago, Coast Hotels and Jim Pattison Auto Group locations, among others.
+Petro Canada gas stations were partnered with the program until July 31, 2020.
 The program also had a Visa credit card offered by Scotiabank, although it was discontinued on August 31, 2019.
+A partnership was later established to offer bonus points at More Rewards partnered grocery stores when paying with any CIBC-branded credit or debit card.